edgexfoundry/edgex-ui-go/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Yes
 - [ ] No

+## New Imports
+Are there any new imports or modules?
+If so, what are they used for and why?

 ## Specific Instructions
 Are there any specific instructions or things that should be known prior to reviewing?